High-tech small van with high payloads and lots of options

 Vauxhall Combo Cargo engine power output and torque

-The 1.6-litre turbodiesels come with either 75hp / 210Nm or 100hp / 250Nm.
-Both are fitted with a five-speed manual gearbox.
-The 100hp variant offers an adequate amount of power for most, while the 75hp variant will be best limited to low-speed, town environments with light cargo on board.
+The 100 variant offers an adequate amount of power for most, while the 75 version is best limited to low-speed, town environments with light cargo on board.

 Vauxhall Combo Cargo handling and ride comfort

-The Vauxhall Combo’s handling will never be classed as sporty but it remains composed and car-like for a van of this size, meaning it’s not too top-heavy until you really push on.
+The Vauxhall Combo’s handling will never be classed as sporty but it remains composed and car-like for a van, meaning it’s not too top-heavy in the corners until you really push on.

-For those who spend the majority of their time in town and city environments, the turning circle on the L1 short wheelbase is 11.0 metres and creeps up to 11.8 metres on the long wheelbase.
+For those who spend the majority of their time in town and city environments, the turning circle on the L1 short wheelbase is 11.0 metres, creeping up to 11.8 metres on the L2 long wheelbase.